Week 22: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Manafort became the second in Trump’s inner-circle to retrospectively register as a foreign agent, Flynn being the first for his work with Turkey.

-- A DC lobbying firm which was that was directed by Manafort and Gates also retroactively registered as a foreign agent for work to promote a pro-Russian Ukrainian political party’s interests in Washington.
+- A DC lobbying firm which was directed by Manafort and Rick Gates also retroactively registered as a foreign agent for work to promote a pro-Russian Ukrainian political party’s interests in Washington.

-- The day after Manafort stepped down from the Trump campaign, he set up a shell company which secured $20mm in loans, including $3.5mm from Spruce Capital, which has connections to a post-Soviet fertilizer oligarch, Alexander Rovt, who also has ties to Trump.
+- The day after Manafort stepped down from the Trump campaign, he set up a shell company which secured $20 million in loans, including $3.5 million from Spruce Capital, which has connections to a post-Soviet fertilizer oligarch, Alexander Rovt, who also has ties to Trump.

 - Former MI6 chief Sir Richard Dearlove said Trump borrowed from Russia as a lender of last resort after the 2008 financial crisis.

-- Germany, Estonia, Poland, Netherlands, France and Australia also relayed material on the Trump campaign’s links to Russia to US Intelligence during 2016.
+- Germany, Estonia, Poland, the Netherlands, France, and Australia also relayed material on the Trump campaign’s links to Russia to US Intelligence during 2016.

 - The head of GCHQ met with CIA Chief Brennan in July 2016 — per The Guardian, the matter was deemed so sensitive it was handled at “director level.”
 This meeting allegedly precipitated Brennan’s one-on-one meetings with the Gang of Eight, described in Week 21.